Pinnovations logo

 In 2004 I worked on building electronics and code for an existing wired playfield (Solar Ride).
 The game and rules are controlled from a PC.
 The details are at the Pinnovations web site (see link above).
 Solar Ride 2004 is finished and I play it like a regular game.

 I have designed PC pinball simulations for Epic MegaGames in the past, and I collect older pinball machines and keep them in my basement.
 I am also interested in most other aspects of pinball such as playing (of course), design, restoration and history.
 I also collect pinball and other coin-op literature and flyers.
-In the last few years I have created the publications Pinball and World War 2, Pinball Ad Catalog Volume 1, 1931-33 and Pinball Ad Catalog Volume 2, 1934-35.
+In the last few years I have created the publications Pinball and World War 2, Pinball Ad Catalog Volume 1, 1931-33, Pinball Ad Catalog Volume 2, 1934-35, and Pinball Ad Catalog Volume 3, 1936.

 My small collection of games numbers around 15-20 somewhere, with games from every decade from the 30's to 90's (and when I win the lottery it will be populated with more 90's games also).
 I also have one custom (albeit simple) EM pinball-like game that I built around Xmas 2001 called "Nut Hunt!".
 Large PDF file (1.3mb) describing it here.